Johnston County

 Suggest an Entry

-The North Carolina State Tree is the Pine Tree.
+The North Carolina Fish is the Channel Bass.

 Sign up for our WelcomeToNC.com mailing list.